Little Caesars Arena: Professional wrestling

 In its first WWE event, Little Caesars Arena hosted the pay-per-view Hell in a Cell on October 8, 2017, followed by its first Raw broadcast on March 12, 2018.

-Raw returned on December 28, 2018 to pre-record an episode aired on New Year's Eve.
-Nearly a year later, a match was recorded for Fox's New Year's Eve with Steve Harvey following the live SmackDown at the arena on December 27, 2019.
+Raw returned on December 28, 2018, to pre-record an episode aired on New Year's Eve.
+Nearly a year later, WWE returned for a live SmackDown at the arena on December 27, 2019, and recorded a match for broadcast during Fox's New Year's Eve with Steve Harvey.
 SmackDown was originally scheduled to return on March 13, 2020, but the show (and all other WWE programming) was called off and relocated to the WWE Performance Center in Orlando due to the COVID-19 pandemic.
 Raw returned on December 27, 2021, for the final episode of the year.

-All Elite Wrestling (AEW) hosted its first event at Little Caesars Arena on June 29, 2022, including a live broadcast of Dynamite, featuring the second Blood and Guts special and match, and tapings of Rampage and Dark: Elevation.
+All Elite Wrestling (AEW) hosted its first event at Little Caesars Arena on June 29, 2022, including a live broadcast of Dynamite, featuring the second Blood & Guts special and match, and tapings of Rampage and Dark: Elevation.